racerxr650r/avrOS/README.md

 * **Internal CPU oscillator** (cpu) - Configure internal clock used for the system tick
 * **Memory map/stack/usage diagnostics** (mem) - Determine RAM and Flash memory usage

-...physical device drivers...
+### Physical device drivers:
 * **Button/switch** (btn) - Digital button or switch driver with de-bounce
 * **Rotary Encoder** (rot) - Rotary encoder driver
 * **PCM Audio** (pcm) - PCM audio player that works with the Sound Converter Utility
 * **7 segment LED display** (7seg) - Matrixed 7 Segment LED display driver
 * **PS/2 keyboard interface** (ps2) - PS/2 keyboard/mouse protocol driver

-...and Linux based utilities...
+### Linux based utilities:
 * **avrOS Command Center** (avrcc) - Linux text mode application to connect to avrOS applications using the CLI, logging, and/or alarm services.
 This application enables these services to share the same serial interface thus reducing the resources (pins) required for an application user/debug interface
 * **avrOS Dash Board** (arvdb) - Example Linux graphical application using the Grafana data visualization tool, Prometheus time series database, and the avrOS modbus service
+* **Installation Scripts** - Bash shell scripts that automate the installation of a fully functional AVR development system on Debian based Linux distributions such as Debian, Ubuntu, and Raspberry Pi OS.
+These scripts install freely available open source tools such as avr-gcc, binutils, Cppcheck static code analyzer, GNU code complexity analyzer, AVR DA family library and header files, a variety of program editors/IDEs, and avrDude.
+There's even a script to setup a Raspberry Pi as a headless development environment with serial connectivity and avr UPDI programming.
+This setup can be remotely accessed using VsCode, Zed, or even ssh from your desktop development PC
 * **Sound Converter Utility** (snd2c) - Utility to convert various sound file formats to C code data structures that can be linked with user applications
 * **Serial Keyboard Service** (serkey) - Linux user mode serial keyboard/HMI device service.
 It can be used with avrOS applications to implement HMI devices connected to a Linux device using a serial port

-Lastly, it also includes Linux scripts to install command line and GUI development tools required to build avrOS applications.
+## Project Status and additional resources
 avrOS is still in it's sub 1.0 development stage.
 So there are lots of new features and drivers coming.
 For more information regarding avrOS, refer to the [User Manual](./doc/MANUAL.md).